MyTimeMachine: Personalized Facial Age Transformation: Experiments

-\textbf{State-of-the-art Aging Algorithms.} We compare our results with the following state-of-the-art aging methods: (i) SAM \cite{alaluf_only_2021}, which uses a pre-trained StyleGAN2 decoder and trains an age encoder on FFHQ~\cite{stylegan2}.
+We compare our results with the following state-of-the-art aging methods: (i) SAM \cite{alaluf_only_2021}, which uses a pre-trained StyleGAN2 decoder and trains an age encoder on FFHQ~\cite{karras_style-based_2019}.
 It treats aging as a continuous process, enabling fine-grained control over transformations. (ii) CUSP \cite{gomez-trenado_custom_2022}, which jointly trains both an age encoder and decoder on FFHQ-Aging~\cite{or-el_lifespan_2020}.
-While effective for age transformations, it lacks fine-grained control due to its reliance on predefined age group-based transformations, limiting editing capabilities and supporting resolutions only up to $256\times256$. (iii) AgeTransGAN \cite{avidan_agetransgan_2022}, an encoder-decoder architecture, also limited by age group-based transformations, similar to CUSP. (iv) FADING~\cite{chen_face_2023}, which inverts images into the latent space of a face diffusion model using NTI~\cite{mokady_null-text_2022}, then edits them through p2p~\cite{hertz_prompt--prompt_2022}, allowing the aging diffusion model to be personalized to the input image.
+While effective for age transformations, it lacks fine-grained control due to its reliance on predefined age group-based transformations, limiting editing capabilities and supporting resolutions only up to $256\times256$. (iii) AgeTransGAN \cite{avidan_agetransgan_2022}, an encoder-decoder architecture, also limited by age group-based transformations, similar to CUSP. (iv) FADING~\cite{Chen_2023_BMVC}, which inverts images into the latent space of a face diffusion model using NTI~\cite{mokady_null-text_2022}, then edits them through p2p~\cite{hertz_prompt--prompt_2022}.
 We also introduce additional personalization baselines: (v) SAM Pers. f.t., naively fine-tune SAM on personal images; (vi) FADING + Dreambooth, personalizes FADING by following the Dreambooth approach~\cite{ruiz_dreambooth_2023} with the prompt \textit{"photo of a [$a_\text{tgt}$] year old [sks] man/woman"}.